praneethkokkerapati/praneethkokkerapati/README.md

 - 👋 Hi, I’m @praneethkokkerapati
-- 👀 I’m interested in data science, AI ML
+- 💫 I’m interested in data science, AI ML
-- 🌱 I’m currently learning data science

 <!---
 praneethkokkerapati/praneethkokkerapati is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.